dbohdan/csv2html/README.md

 # csv2html

 This command-line utility converts [CSV files](http://en.wikipedia.org/wiki/Comma-separated_values) to HTML tables and complete HTML documents.
-It requires Rust 1.74 or later to build.
-By default, it uses the first row of the CSV file as the [header](https://developer.mozilla.org/en/docs/Web/HTML/Element/th) of the HTML table.
+It can use the first row of the CSV file as the [header](https://developer.mozilla.org/en/docs/Web/HTML/Element/th) of the table, and does so by default.

 The original Python version of csv2html is preserved in the branch [`python`](https://github.com/dbohdan/csv2html/tree/python).